Seneca-Scholars/SS-Status-C6/status.md

+*08-07-25\
+-read through routing portion of next.js documentation -became more familiar with tailwind css formatting to desing header of my personal site -accessed api for nba players for personal site (but hit the request limit pretty quickly so I might be forced to find a new one)
+-

 *08-05-25\
 -learned how to and did create my own nextjs project\
 -worked in labs with daniel to learn more about the code that cursor wrote